mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 ### Set more realistic bandwidth minimums

-I set the minimum bandwidth to XX Mbps, which is far too low.
+I set the minimum bandwidth to 3 Mbps, which is far too low.
 I also based the minimum on absolute file bandwidth instead of file data bandwidth.
 In other words, the test considers Sia to be making useful progress even if it does nothing but upload the same file over and over again until it's at 11x redundancy.

 I propose that a more realistic minimum is 50 Mbps of file data bandwidth averaged over the last 24 hours (equivalent to uploading ~500 GiB per day).

 ### Increase  file sizes for best-case scenario

-One of the surprising outcomes of the load test was that the real data scenario outperformed the
+One of the surprising outcomes of the load test was that the real data scenario outperformed the worst-case scenario.

 Due to the previous point about bandwidth, Sia performs much better with a small set of very large files as opposed to a large set of ~40 MiB files.
-A better best-case scenario would probably use files that are ~10 GiB each (256x Sia's chunk size).
+A better best-case scenario would probably use files that are ~20 GiB each (512x Sia's chunk size).

 ### Keep testing the worst-case